lee2sman/now/README.md

 ### Babycastles

-I'm a member of the Babycastles organizing collective that helps run the space and put together public programs.
-I organize the Babycastles Academy workshops: low-cost or free online workshops on a variety of topics of interest to our community.
+[Babycastles](https://www.babycastles.com) is a 10+ year NYC based collective fostering and amplifying diverse voices in videogame culture.
+We have an art space in Union Square, Manhattan, and are active online.
+I'm part of the organizing collective that helps run the space and puts together public programs.
+I currently organize the Babycastles Academy workshops: low-cost or free online workshops on a variety of topics of interest to our community.
 We've held 25+ workshops so far since the start of the pandemic.
 Topics: livecoding, game design, goal-setting, writing grants, protester safety, and more.
 [Video archive](https://www.youtube.com/playlist?list=PLJzpMnmDTJIUBNOpzI5qdPJ1cXhITBSq-) [Notes](https://github.com/babycastles/Babycastles-Academy).
-Received a grant from the NYC Dep't of Cultural Affairs.
-I also help organize the collective and community, and co-organized our new - - - in - Residency Program supported by Max Neely-Cohen.
+We were awarded a grant from the NYC Dep't of Cultural Affairs.
+I also help organize our new - - - in - Residency Program supported by Max Neely-Cohen.

 # THEN